Eigenvalues of Cayley graphs: Second largest eigenvalue of Cayley graphs

 \begin{thm} \emph{(\cite{BrouwerCIM18})} Let $q \ge 2$, $d \ge 1$ and $j \ge d - \frac{d-1}{q}$, where $j$ is even when $q = 2$.
 Then the smallest eigenvalue of $H(d,q,j)$ is $K_j(1)$. \end{thm}

-In \cite{BrouwerCIM18}, Brouwer et al. also proved that in most cases $K_j(1)$ is not only the smallest eigenvalue, but also the second largest eigenvalue in absolute value, the only exception being the case when $d = 4$ and $q = 3$.
+In \cite{BrouwerCIM18}, Brouwer, Cioab\u{a}, Ihringer and McGinnis also proved that in most cases $K_j(1)$ is not only the smallest eigenvalue, but also the second largest eigenvalue in absolute value, the only exception being the case when $(d, q) = (4, 3)$.
 Earlier van Dam and Sotirov's conjecture was confirmed for $q=2$ by other researchers (see \cite{BrouwerCIM18} for details).

 Let $n \ge 2$ and $d \ge 1$ be integers.
 The \emph{distance-$j$ Johnson graph} $J(n,d,j)$, where $0 \le j \le d$, is the graph with vertices the $d$-subsets of a fixed $n$-set such that two $d$-subsets are adjacent if and only if they meet at a $(d-j)$-subset.
 In particular, $J(n,d,1)$ is the Johnson graph $J(n,d)$ in the usual sense and $J(n,d,d)$ is commonly known as the Kneser graph.
 The eigenvalues of $J(n,d,j)$ are given by